P. L. Raj: Early life

-Raj was born on 10 August 1934 in Coimbatore, Tamil Nadu, and grew up in Hyderabad from where he ran away at age 10 and reached Mumbai.
-His birth name was Devraj Peter Lewis, which he changed after he entered the film industry.
+Raj was born Devraj Peter Lewis on 10 August 1934 in Coimbatore, Tamil Nadu, and grew up in Hyderabad from where he ran away at age 10 and reached Mumbai.
+He changed his name after he entered the film industry.

 He was trained by dancer duo, Surya Kumar and Krishan Kumar who started training actors in Mumbai, after themselves receiving training from Azoorie, a popular dancer of early cinema.
 Other choreographer to come out of their training were Satyanarayan, Bapriprasad and many others.